dewyze/putter/README.md

   # 'print_results' determines whether or not to print the results block at all.
   # Defaults to true.
   config.print_results = false

+  # 'ignore_methods_from' takes an array of class names and will ignore both class and instance methods
+  # from those classes when adding methods to the proxy and adding debug output
+  # Defaults to [Object]
+  config.ignore_methods_from = [Object, ActiveRecord::Base]
 end
 ```